Tw1sm/tw1sm.github.io/_posts/2021-02-15-socks-relay.md

 Similar to the oddities with `smbclient`, I've had issues with `smbexec.py` not working in every environment.
 But we *should* be able to obtain and interactive session using it.
 We can specify `-no-pass` here since the password we supply when prompted won't matter:
 ![smbexec](/assets/posts/socks-relay/proxyauth-smbexec.png){: .mx-auto.d-block :}

 Seems to be working well here.
-We should also be able to use `smbexec` through CME with `--exec method smbexec` if you don't desire an interactive shell.
+We should also be able to use `smbexec` through CME with `--exec-method smbexec` if you don't desire an interactive shell.

 ### What if smbexec fails?
 Say `smbexec` did fail on us, is all hope of getting remote command execution lost?
 Nope, remember when we dumped LSA secrets with CME?
 We've got the machine account NTLM hash so we can make ourselves a silver ticket and get access that way - actually breaking out of the port 445 restriction currently imposed on us by the SOCKS proxy (no need for proxychains if we go this route).